Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Pass@K by Advantage Shaping

 \section{Pass@K by Advantage Shaping}

-In Section~\ref{sec:Pass@K}, we saw that directly maximizing the Pass@K reward yields RLOO$_K$ and GRPO$_K$ variants that differ from their vanilla counterparts through \emph{asymmetric} advantage reweighting.
-Specifically, the effective advantage score for Pass@K optimization is:
+The two Pass@K optimization algorithms, RLOO$_K$ and GRPO$_K$, of Section \ref{sec:Pass@K} differ from their vanilla counterparts through \emph{asymmetric} advantage reweighting.
+Specifically, their effective advantage score is:

-where the weights $\omkpm$ differ for correct versus wrong responses (Eq.~\eqref{eq:om}), and $A^\pm$ are the vanilla advantage scores (e.g., Eq.~\eqref{eq:GRPO advantage} for GRPO).
+where $\omkpm$ are defined in Eq.~\eqref{eq:om}, and $A^\pm$ are the vanilla advantage scores (e.g., Eq.~\eqref{eq:GRPO advantage} for GRPO).

 \paragraph{$\grpot$ via advantage shaping.} We now review the GRPO variant proposed by \citet{passk_bydance}, which we denote $\grpot$, and which directly shapes GRPO's advantages to favor Pass@K improvements.
-We refer readers to their nicely written paper for details of the design rationale.
-Here, we begin from their proposed formulas for the modified GRPO advantages, which we denote $\At_\pk^\pm$. \citet[App.~B3]{passk_bydance} propose the following scores:

-expressed using our notation for the empirical Pass@K reward $\rhohat_K$ (Eq.~\eqref{eq:unbiased estimate of Pass@k}) and the leave-one-wrong-out Fail@(K-1) estimator $\omkm$ (Eq.~\eqref{eq:om}).
+Their proposed advantage scores, which we denote $\At_\pk^\pm$, are given in \citep[App.~B3]{passk_bydance} as: expressed in our notation of empirical Pass@K reward $\rhohat_K$ (Eq.~\eqref{eq:unbiased estimate of Pass@k}) and the leave-one-wrong-out Fail@(K-1) estimator $\omkm$ (Eq.~\eqref{eq:om}).
+As noted in \citep{thr}, this can be simplified: From Eq.~\eqref{eq:om}, we have $1-\rhohatk=(1-\rhohat)\cdot\omkm$.
+Thus, $\At_\pk^-=-\frac{\rhohat}{1-\rhohat}\,\At_\pk^+$, and in terms of vanilla GRPO advantage: